Best Web Hosting for Next.js Sites 2026: 10 Providers Ranked

 3. Cloudways — Best for Managed Cloud Without Lock-In

-Cloudways sits in a sweet spot: the power of cloud infrastructure (AWS, Google Cloud, DigitalOcean, Vultr, Linode) with a managed layer on top.
-For Next.js, you're deploying on a VPS or cloud server with Node.js installed, full SSH, and their platform handling backups, security patches, and server monitoring.
+Cloudways hits a sweet spot: cloud infrastructure power (AWS, Google Cloud, DigitalOcean, Vultr, Linode) with a managed layer on top that keeps things simple.
+For Next.js, you deploy on a VPS or cloud server with Node.js installed, full SSH access, and their platform handling backups, security patches, and monitoring.

-Here's the deal — it's not as turnkey as Kinsta or Vercel for Next.js specifically.
-You'll still configure some things manually.
-But you get way more control than shared hosting at a reasonable price point, and the ability to swap cloud providers without rebuilding everything is genuinely useful.
+Here's the deal — it's not as hands-off as Kinsta or Vercel for Next.js specifically.
+You'll configure some things manually.
+But you get way more control than shared hosting at a reasonable price, and the ability to switch cloud providers without rebuilding your entire setup is genuinely valuable if you ever need to migrate.

 Key Features: